-Unlike FUE which use needles to directly implant from one follicle to the implantation area, FUT follicles are placed under microscopes and the surgeon must divide the grafts of individual units, typically clusters of 1 to 4 hairs.
+Unlike FUE, which uses needles to implant from one follicle to the implantation area directly, FUT follicles are placed under microscopes and the surgeon must divide the grafts of individual units, typically clusters of 1 to 4 hairs.

 Afterward, the doctor stitches up the donor strip, and hair can be combed over the area.
 Stitches are removed after 10 to 14 days.
 Full recovery time is typically around 30 days.

 - Shorter time than FUE

 - Lower cost than FUE

 - Long linear scar at back of head

 - Longer recovery time than FUE and other methods

 Hair Transplant Costs